papermerge/documentation/docs/setup/docker-compose.md

 # Docker Compose

-This section describes how to setup Papermerge and related services using docker compose.
+This section describes how to setup {{ extra.project }} using docker compose.

-Each docker compose file is used here in combination with one `environment file` usually named `.env`.

-Make sure you have both `docker`.

-This guide was tested with docker version 20.10.6 and docker-compose version 1.29.2.

 ## Complete Stack in 2 minutes